byluca/monkey-interpreter/README.md

 # monkey-interpreter

-# Learn to Build an Interpreter with Go
+# Build an Interpreter with Go

 - Understand how interpreters work.
 - Develop a basic interpreter step by step.